Green Bay Packers vs. Washington Football Team NFL Week 7 Odds, Plays and Insights for October 24, 2021

 Over/under insights

-- Green Bay has combined with its opponents to put up more than 49 points only twice this year.
+- Green Bay and its opponents have combined for 49 points -- this matchup's over/under -- just twice this year.

+- Sunday's over/under is 2.3 points higher than the combined 46.7 PPG average of the two teams.

 - The 46.3 PPG average total in Football Team games this season is 2.7 points fewer than this game's over/under.